 - 1. Duty to aid victim or report a crime.
 See §940.34 - a. § 940.34(2)(a), states that any person who knows a crime is being committed and that the victim is exposed to bodily harm shall summon law enforcement officers or other assistance or shall provide assistance to the victim.
 This duty does not apply if compliance would place the reporting person in danger or interfere with duties the person owes to others. - b. § 940.34(2)(b), states any person licensed as a private detective or granted a private security permit under § 440.26, who has reasonable grounds to believe that a crime is being committed or has been committed shall notify promptly an appropriate law enforcement agency of the facts which form the basis for this belief. - c. §940.34(2)(c)2., states any unlicensed private security person, as defined in § 440.26(1m)(h), who has reasonable grounds to believe a crime is being committed or has been committed shall notify an appropriate law enforcement agency of the facts which form the basis for this belief.

-Penalties under § 940.34(1)(a), (b) & (c): Violations of §940.34(2)(a), (b) & (c) are Class C misdemeanors.
-Those who are licensed face having their license revoked, suspended, or limited.
-The are needsed take naving their needse revoked, suspended, or inniced.
+enalties under § 940.34(1)(a), (b) & (c): Violations of §940.34(2)(a), (b) & (c) are Class C misdemeanors.
+The are licensed face having their license revoked, suspended, or limited.
+Those